 LEED reviews are primarily conducted in English.
 However, GBCI can currently accommodate documentation in Italian, German, French, Spanish, Brazilian Portuguese and Cantonese, on a limited basis.

-Foreign language capabilities are not available for all rating systems and require advance approval from GBCI.
-Contact Us as early as possible in the certification process, or at least 30 days prior to submitting for review, to ensure your application can be routed to a reviewer with the appropriate foreign language skills.
+World language capabilities are not available for all rating systems (currently not available for LEED O+M or LEED Residential) and require advance approval from GBCI.
+Contact Us as early as possible in the certification process, or at least 30 days prior to submitting for review, to ensure your application can be routed to a reviewer with the appropriate language skills.
 If this step is missed, projects run the risk of having their project review delayed or receiving a request for English translation.

-There is no extra cost for submitting reviews in a foreign language.
+There is no extra cost for submitting reviews in an approved language.
 In fact, this service may reduce the cost for the project by eliminating the need to translate the documentation.

-When advance approval from GBCI is made for a project to submit in a foreign language, the review comments will be issued in the requested foreign language and in English.
+The review comments will be issued in the requested approved language and in English.

 How should we submit documentation if the review will be conducted in English, but our documents are not in English?